Event Ideas

 Frequently asked questions

-How much wifi bandwidth do I need for a tech meetup?
+How do I attract sponsors for a tech meetup?

 Ready to collect RSVPs for your tech-meetup events?